MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/federation-service-certificate-expire.md

 ## Problem

-You receive the following message in the Microsoft Microsoft 365 portal:
+You receive the following message in the Microsoft 365 portal:

-**One of your on-premises Federation Service certificates is expiring.
+> **One of your on-premises Federation Service certificates is expiring.
 Failure to renew the certificate and update trust properties within 13 days will result in a loss of access to all Office 365 services for all users.**

 ## Cause